What is flooding?

 Coastal Flooding

-Coastal flooding is caused by high tides, low pressure weather systems, and surge conditions caused by strong winds blowing large waves towards the shore.
 As sea levels continue to rise because of climate change, the risk of coastal flooding will also increase.
-In these events there is the risk that seawater can over top coastal defences and can cause significant damage and disruption to communities.
-Recovery to flooding incidents can take many months, if not years.
+In these events, there is the risk that seawater can over top coastal defences and can cause significant damage and disruption to communities.

 River (Fluvial) Flooding